Shih Ming-teh: Political career

 Shih condemned President Chen for leading the country with a minority government, ignoring the KMT majority in the Legislative Yuan and risking political stability.
 After Chen rejected his suggestion for an alliance with the opposition majority in the Legislative Yuan, Shih further walked away from the party.
-Believing that Taiwan's greatest challenge in the 21st century was globalization, together with former colleagues Hsu Hsin-liang and Sisy Chen, famous Wen Shih-ren and a dozen others intellectuals and entrepreneurs, founded the "Shan (Mountain) Alliance".
+Believing that Taiwan's greatest challenge in the 21st century was globalization, together with former colleagues Hsu Hsin-liang and Sisy Chen, the famous Wen Shih-ren and a dozen other intellectuals and entrepreneurs, founded the "Shan (Mountain) Alliance".
 Their goal: to draw a road map for Taiwan in the 21st century.

 Shih ran as an independent twice, in December 2001 and December 2004.
 On the first occasion he lost with 24,925 votes, on the second he narrowly lost the race by receiving 26,974 votes in the highly contested Taipei North Constituency.
 He had proposed a parliamentary political system to overcome the aggravation of political differences in Taiwan's society.

-In December 2002, Shih ran as Mayor candidate for Kaohsiung City.
+In December 2002, Shih ran as a mayoral candidate for Kaohsiung City.
 His platform: turn the port-city into a free port, much like Hong Kong or Amsterdam, to cope with the challenge of globalization.
-Direct maritime links with Chinese ports was also part of the proposal.
+Direct maritime links with Chinese ports were also part of the proposal.
 Shih perceived that the political division was so severe that he decided to announce his withdrawal three days before the election.

-In September 2003, Shih Ming-te was a visiting scholar at George Mason University for a one-year period.
+In September 2003, Shih Ming-teh was a visiting scholar at George Mason University for a one-year period.
 During his tenure, Shih researched what he called the "One China: European Union Model" as a means of ending the impasse between the two sides of the Taiwan Strait, and reiterated his proposal for a constitutional amendment in favor of a parliamentary system, in an attempt to put an end to the political polarization into the two camps (blue or Kuomintang-based and green or Democratic Progressive Party-centered) which was deteriorating into ethnic rivalry between Chinese refugees coming to rule Taiwan in 1949, and those who were there before that time.

-On 6 October 2005, the Department of Political Science at the National Taiwan University opens the "Shih Ming-te Lecture" series; ethnic harmony, political reconciliation and cross-Strait peace are its core values.
+On 6 October 2005, the Department of Political Science at the National Taiwan University opened the "Shih Ming-teh Lecture" series; ethnic harmony, political reconciliation and cross-strait peace are its core values.

-In May, 2006, "Shih Ming-te Lecture" invited Frederik Willem de Klerk, Former State President of South Africa, to a dialog with Shih Ming-te: "Maintaining Peace: South Africa's Experience, a Perspective for Taiwan?" was the topic.
+In May 2006, the "Shih Ming-teh Lecture" invited Frederik Willem de Klerk, Former State President of South Africa, to a dialog with Shih Ming-teh: "Maintaining Peace: South Africa's Experience, a Perspective for Taiwan?" was the topic.

 In May 2015, Shih announced his intention to run for president as an independent candidate in 2016.
 He again reiterated the Broad One China Framework first proposed in 2014, in which China and Taiwan govern one legal entity separately.
 Both governments would be allowed to join international organizations and not use military force against the other, instead "resolving issues through consensus."
 Shih ended his campaign in September, as he had not been able to fulfill the Central Election Commission requirements needed to stand in the 2016 election.